gojko/minidi/README.md

 # minidi

 Minimal, convention-based, inversion-of-control/dependency injection for Node.js.
 Originally written for [Appraise](https://github.com/appraiseqa).

-Designed to work
+Designed to work with minimal impact on client code and make unit testing easy.

 ## Features

-* minimal impact on your code -- requires components only to have a specific constuctor/function parameters
 * loads components lazily/on demand
 * easy, convention based access to components -- just ask for a property passed into the constructor
+* minimal impact on your code -- requires components only to have a specific constructor/function parameters
+* no external dependencies
+* production-ready, tested
+* supports any Node module as a component, including NPM/Node packages and local files

 ## Limitations

-* only modules can be components (local files and NPM modules are supported)
+* only uses modules as components (primitives can be passed in as config)
 * does not support cyclic dependencies
-* components must be classes or functions that can be instantiated with `new`
 * all components are initialised at most once

 ## Install from NPM